davnovak/davnovak.github.io/README.md

 <strong>I am excited about responsible and interpretable AI and machine learning applications in biology.</strong></p>

 <div style="border: 1px solid #4A90E2; border-radius: 10px; padding: 10px; background-color: #f0f8ff;      color: #333333; margin: 10px 0;">
-Do you need help with your flow/spectral/mass cytometry, single-cell, or spatial data analysis?
+<strong>Are you having trouble with your flow/spectral/mass cytometry, bulk/single-cell sequencing, image, or spatial data analysis?
-Shoot me an e-mail!
+I can help.</strong>
-I'm also open to interesting new work opportunities, looking for interesting positions primarily (but not exclusively) in Canada, full-time or contract.
+Feel free to e-mail me, and we'll discuss what I can do for you.
 </div>

 <p>During my PhD at <a href="https://saeyslab.sites.vib.be/en">Saeys Lab</a>, Flemish Institute of Biotechnology, I advanced <strong>exploratory data analysis and statistical modelling of high-dimensional biological datasets</strong>.